 Additional HOA Budget Guidelines

 The goal is always to develop a balanced budget.
 If the expenses outweigh the revenue, consider ways to lower expenses without sacrificing the quality of service.
-If that fails to achieve a balanced budget, the only alternative is to raise assessments or charge a special assessment.
+If that fails to achieve a balanced budget, the only alternative is to raise dues or charge a special assessment.
 Keep in mind that the association is a Not-For-Profit entity, so your goal is effectively to have a zero income at year-end.

 Advance HOA budget planning and preparation will ensure that the process goes smoothly: